hlotze/pgn2tex/README.md

 - or use in batch mode aka 'hatless': `latexmk --gg -pdf` within your `TEX/` folder at the console promt

 ## Open item
-- [ ] add ECO Opening diagram to each game's TeX
+- [x] add ECO Opening diagram to each game's TeX
 - [ ] collect all games' TeX files to one or multiple TeX file(s), so that one PDF will be generate
   - [ ] add a TOC
   - [ ] add bookmarks
+- [ ] complete testing
 - [ ] documentation, e.g. wiki

 ## Contact